-Other Matter - Supplemental Information
+Other Matter

 Our audit was conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The accompanying information included at Schedule 1 is presented for the purposes of additional analysis and is not a required part of the consolidated financial statements.
+The accompanying Supplementary Schedule of Financial Responsibility Data, as of and for the year ended June 30, 2021, is presented for the purposes of additional analysis as required by the U.S. Department of Education, and is not a required part of the consolidated financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the consolidated financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the consolidated financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.
+In our opinion, the Supplementary Schedule of Financial Responsibility Data is fairly stated, in all material respects, in relation to the consolidated financial statements as a whole.